Pakistan's "Sesame Street" hits dead end amid fraud charges

 State Department spokesman Mark Toner said the U.S. Agency for International Development (USAID), which had contracted with Pakistan's Rafi Peer Theatre Workshop to produce the local version of "Sesame Street," had been notified of the corruption charges through an anti-fraud hotline.

 "We did launch an investigation into the allegations.
-We also sent the theatre workshop a letter that terminates the project agreement," Toner told a news briefing.
+We also sent the theater workshop a letter that terminates the project agreement," Toner told a news briefing.

 "No one is questioning, obviously, the value and positive impact of this kind of programming for children.
 But this is about allegations of corruption," he said.